 Let’s cut to the chase and ask the difficult question in this Beachbody MLM Review.
 Is Beachbody a scam?
 It is probably one of the first questions everyone asks when approached to join an MLM company.

-The question gets a little more consideration when the company is named after one of the hottest 60’s bands The Beach Boys.
-It is not hard to imagine people getting confused and think that the members of that early rock band are affiliated with the company
+The question gets a little more consideration when the company is named after one of the hottest ’60s bands, The Beach Boys.
+It is not hard to imagine people getting confused and thinking that the members of that early rock band are affiliated with the company.

-To find out why we came to that conclusion you just have to spend a few minutes reading our article.
-It explores the Beachbody MLM program so you get the straight information.
+To find out why we came to that conclusion, you just have to spend a few minutes reading our article.
+It explores the Beachbody MLM program, so you get straight information.

 What is Beachbody?